catalyzeio/policies/source/sections/04-roles_policy.md

     * Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of WatchTower.
     * Mitigates, to the extent practicable, any harmful effect known to WatchTower of a use or disclosure of ePHI in violation of WatchTower's policies and procedures, even if effect is the result of actions of WatchTower business associates, customers, and/or partners.
 11. Reports security efforts and incidents to administration immediately upon discovery.
 Responsibilities in the case of a known ePHI breach are documented in the [WatchTower Breach Policy](#12.-breach-policy).
-12. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
+12. The Security and Privacy Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
     * Latest malicious software or virus alerts;
     * WatchTower's requirement to report unauthorized attempts to access ePHI;
     * Changes in creating or changing passwords;
-    * Additional security-focused training is provided to all workforce members by the Security Officer.
+    * Additional security-focused training is provided to all workforce members by the Security and Privacy Officer.
 This training includes, but is not limited to:
       * Data backup plans;
       * System auditing procedures;
       * Redundancy procedures;
       * Contingency plans;
       * Virus protection;
       * Patch management;
       * Media Disposal and/or Re-use;
       * Documentation requirements.
-13. The Security Officer works with the COO to ensure that any security objectives have appropriate consideration during the budgeting process.
-    * In general, security and compliance are core to WatchTower's technology and service offerings; in most cases this means security-related objectives cannot be split out to separate budget line items.
-    * For cases that *can* be split out into discrete items, such as licenses for commercial tooling, the Security Officer follows WatchTower's standard corporate budgeting process.
-      * At the beginning of every fiscal year, the COO contacts the Security Officer to plan for the upcoming year's expenses.
-      * The Security Officer works with the COO to forecast spending needs based on the previous year's level, along with changes for the upcoming year such as additional staff hires.
-      * During the year, if an unforeseen security-related expense arises that was not in the budget forecast, the Security Officer works with the COO to reallocate any resources as necessary to cover this expense.

-### 4.3.2 Supervision of Workforce Responsibilities
+### 4.2.3 Supervision of Workforce Responsibilities

-Although the Security Officer is responsible for implementing and overseeing all activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of WatchTower's systems, applications, servers, workstations, etc. that contain ePHI.
+Although the Security and Privacy Officer is responsible for implementing and overseeing all activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of WatchTower's systems, applications, servers, workstations, etc. that contain ePHI.

 1. Monitor workstations and applications for unauthorized use, tampering, and theft and report non-compliance according to the Security Incident Response policy.
-2. Assist the Security and Privacy Officers to ensure appropriate role-based access is provided to all users.
+2. Assist the Security and Privacy Officer to ensure appropriate role-based access is provided to all users.
 3. Take all reasonable steps to hire, retain, and promote workforce members and provide access to users who comply with the Security regulation and WatchTower's security policies and procedures.

-### 4.3.3 Sanctions of Workforce Responsibilities
+### 4.2.4 Sanctions of Workforce Responsibilities

-All workforce members report non-compliance of WatchTower's policies and procedures to the Security Officer or other individual as assigned by the Security Officer.
+All workforce members report non-compliance of WatchTower's policies and procedures to the Security and Privacy Officer or other individual as assigned by the Security and Privacy Officer.
 Individuals that report violations in good faith may not be subjected to intimidation, threats, coercion, discrimination against, or any other retaliatory action as a consequence.

-1. The Security Officer promptly facilitates a thorough investigation of all reported violations of WatchTower's security policies and procedures.
-The Security Officer may request the assistance from others.
+1. The Security and Privacy Officer promptly facilitates a thorough investigation of all reported violations of WatchTower's security policies and procedures.
+The Security and Privacy Officer may request the assistance from others.
    * Complete an audit trail/log to identify and verify the violation and sequence of events.
    * Interview any individual that may be aware of or involved in the incident.
    * All individuals are required to cooperate with the investigation process and provide factual information to those conducting the investigation.